spaship/spaship/packages/documentation/docs/guide/dev-guide/manager-workflow.md

 ### **What is SPAship Manager?**

-SPAship Manager is a platform that will help you to deploy and manage your SPA's in a single place, and you can accelerate your deployment time.
+SPAship Manager is an easy to use web application (GUI) to manage a group of SPA's from a single place, and you can accelerate your deployment time.

-SPAship Manager is a new product (web application) that comes under SPAship, and communicates with SPAship Operator for managing and deploying SPAs (Single Page Applications).
+SPAship Manager is a front-end app (web application) that comes under SPAship, and communicates with  Orchestrator for managing and deploying SPAs (Single Page Applications).
 We have developed this application which will not only provide you the deployment features, also provide you the **real-time** updates and **analytics** for better managing your SPAs.

-SPAship manager also overcomes many deployment-related problems.
+We can add web Property to SPAship Manager.
+It is nothing but a group of related SPAs.

 ### **Key Features of SPAship manager:**
 - Fewer clicks for SPA deployment
 - Add as many websites (properties) as you want
-- Versioning for the Website along with the SPAs
 - Add flat and multiple repositories for your website
 - Real-time alerts of SPA deployment in the activity stream
 - Manage all the deployed SPAs and multiple websites in a single place